An official website of the United States government

 This site is also protected by an SSL (Secure Sockets Layer) certificate that’s been signed by the U.S. government.
 The https:// means all transmitted data is encrypted — in other words, any information or browsing history that you provide is transmitted securely.

-Are you ready to stop smoking?
-The American Cancer Society's 43rd annual Great American Smokeout on Thursday, November 21 is the perfect time to build your plan on how to quit for good.
+Since the pandemic, we’ve all been thinking of ways to be healthier.
+Quitting smoking could be the answer for you.
+The American Cancer Society's 44th annual Great American Smokeout on Thursday, November 19, is the perfect time to build your plan on how to quit for good.
 The Great American Smokeout calls on smokers to decide to quit, stick to it, and become smoke-free.

 Below are some VA resources that can help: